 Thursday, October 17

 Physicist Amory Lovins is the cofounder and Chief Scientist of Rocky Mountain Institute.
 He has written 31 books and over 640 papers.
-He is a frequent techincal and strategic advisor to major firms and governments and a designer of superefficient buildings, vehicles, and factories.
+He is a frequent technical and strategic advisor to major firms and governments and a designer of superefficient buildings, vehicles, and factories.
 He received the Blue Planet, Volvo, Zayed, Onassis, Nissan, Shingo, and Mitchell Prizes, MacArthur and Ashoka Fellowships, 12 honorary doctorates, the Heinz, Lindbergh, Right Livelihood, National Design, and World Technology Awards, and Germany’s Officer’s Cross of the Order of Merit.

 In 2009, Time named him one of the world’s 100 most influential people, and Foreign Policy, one of the 100 top global thinkers.
 Drawing on examples and evidence from many sectors and applications, his talk will show how with integrative design—designing whole systems, not piles of parts—the energy efficiency resource is severalfold larger and cheaper than normally assumed, and can often yield increasing returns, just like modern renewables.